rivalytics-cloud/journal-pipeline-to-powerbi/README.md

 ### 3. Built a Power BI Dashboard
 - Connected the CSV to Power BI
 - Created visuals to help answer specific questions about my journaling habits
+- Check out https://linkedin.com/in/river-wilkinson to view the dashboard

 ---